Bristol Distinguished Address Series FAQs

 If I have registered, is my place guaranteed?

 Admission is on a first-come, first-served basis for those that have registered.
-Not everyone who has registered will turn up, so to ensure we have a full house, we allow more registration than there are places.
+Unfortunately, we know that not everyone who has registered will turn up, so to ensure we have a full house, we allow more registration than there are places.
 Please ensure you arrive at least 15 minutes before the start time of the lecture to avoid disappointment.

 If you arrive late and the lecture theatre is full, you will be able to watch the talk from the live streaming room in the Business School, subject to no technical difficulties.